-Shortage areas in the 2021-2022 academic year also included special service providers.
-Of these categories, School Counselors have the largest number of total positions in Colorado, and the 3.81% of positions left unfilled or filled via a shortage mechanism (seen below) represents the largest category by job count (n = 98).
-It is also important to note that all 62 School Audiologist positions were filled through traditional hiring mechanisms for the 2021-2022 academic year.
+Shortage areas in the 2022-2023 academic year also included special services providers.
+Of these categories, School Counselors have the largest number of total positions in Colorado, and the 5.06% of positions left unfilled or filled via a shortage mechanism (seen below) represents the largest category by job count (n = 130).